 You can call the Alliance Health Access and Information Center 24 hours a day, 7 days a week at (800) 510-9132 to find out how to obtain services and support for mental health and substance use disorders, and intellectual/developmental disabilities.
 If needed, the Access and Information Center may direct you to a crisis center, behavioral health urgent care center in your community, or connect you with mobile crisis services.

-If you are insured by Medicaid from Wake, Durham, Cumberland, or Johnston County or are uninsured and live in Wake, Durham, Cumberland, or Johnston County in North Carolina, you can find a service provider in your area using our online Provider Search.
+If you are insured by Medicaid from Cumberland, Durham, Johnston, Mecklenburg, Orange or Wake county or are uninsured and live in Cumberland, Durham, Johnston, Mecklenburg, Orange or Wake county, you can find a service provider in your area using our online Provider Search.

 Also, Alliance offers a screening tool that is the quickest way to determine if you or someone you care about should connect with a behavioral health professional.
 The screening is completely anonymous and confidential, and immediately following the brief questionnaire you will see your results, recommendations, and key resources that are available to you.
 Think of our free screening tool as a checkup from the neck up!